DanielAbreuAcosta/Ecu_bat_micro/README.md

 Bioconda is a package manager (or channel) that lets you install software packages related to biomedical research.

-1. In the base environment, download Bioconda, aswell as Conda Forge (needed for Bioconda to work)
+1. In the base environment, download Bioconda, as well as Conda Forge (needed for Bioconda to work)

 ``` python
 conda config --add channels bioconda